dcorn-stone/High_Seas-Skyblock_Macro/README.md

   If your farm needs you to farm with 'w' and other keys pressed at the same time, tick this, otherwise just leave it blank.

-Initial button/Button after lane changed:
+Initial button/Change to:
-  For example, if you need to farm to the right and farm back to the left after you changed your lane, set the initial button to 'd' and set the button after lane changed to 'a'. -- If you only need to go forwards and backwards, set press 'w' to false and input 'w' and 's' as your initial button and button after lane changed.
+  For example, if you need to farm to the right and farm back to the left after you changed your lane, set the 'initial button' to 'd' and set the 'change to' button to 'a'. -- If you only need to go forwards and backwards, set press 'w' to false and input 'w' and 's' as your 'initial button' and
+  'change to' button.

+wait for(s):
-Time between lane changes(seconds): set this number to the time that you take to get to the other end of the lane, this value is the time for the program to change frmo your initial button     to the button after lane changed.
+  set this number to the time that you take to get to the other end of the lane, this value is the time for the program to change from your 'initial button'     to the 'change to' button.

+Lane change button(if needed):
+ If you need to change lane with a different button, set this to the key needed.
+This will automatically press the button you entered while lane changing.

 Cycle times:
-  One cycle = With 'initial button pressed' + farm to the other end of the lane; change lane; with 'button after lane changed' pressed + farm back to the side where you started farming
+  One cycle = With 'initial button' pressed + farm to the other end of the lane; change lane; press lane change button(if it is filled); with 'change to' button pressed + farm back to the side where you started farming
   This value depends how many lanes you have, e.g.  8 lanes = cycle 4 times.